23 Jan How to Travel by Russian Trains

 In each carriage, there is a big kettle of hot water, so any time you can have tea.
 Also when traveling for far destinations people usually buy instant food (noodles, potatoes) and make them ready with water from this kettle.
 So before your train go to a supermarket to buy some food for the train.
 Think how many meals you are going to have on the train and depending on this buy some cheese, bread, salami, smoked chicken, tea or coffee, water and of course instant food, like noodles, note that smoked food can stay long without the fridge.
 And keep in mind that on a train you are always hungry, or just want to chew something, so take some snacks with you.

-What is more, every train has a carriage with a restaurant, in many cases quality of food there is not excellent and prices are above average, so think twice before going there.
+What is more, Russian trains have a carriage with a restaurant, in many cases quality of food there is not excellent and prices are above average, so think twice before going there.

 The price for bed sheets is included in the price of each ticket to the train .
 Usually, you can find them already on the berth, in a plastic bag, when getting on the train.
 If they are not there, ask your train assistant.
 A pillow, blanket, and mattress usually lie on the upper shelf.
 It is more or less comfortable to sleep on a train, luckily your neighbor won’t snore.